 If you understand anything about “weather patterns” that create storms you can begin to see why Fish Creek was at the eye of a massive storm in the sphere of public land management.

 The BLM announced a “roundup schedule.”
 Dates on the schedule were expected to be a bit of a moving target as the schedule was announced late December for January and February operations.

 The approved plan at Fish Creek utilized the removal numbers approved, created ongoing fertility control, data collection and appeared to be one that attempted to utilize each tool available to address all the mandates.
+We had begun the path to the creation of a real management plan while moving through the maze of the existing system.
 However the intention was caught in the “perfect drama storm.”

 The roundup began as most do.
 A tension hung in the air as the helicopter flew, wild horses were driven in and sent into holding.
 Tension ebbed and flowed as the Comprehensive Animal Welfare Policy team was working on protocol at the trap, access issues were addressed as best as could be and wild horses began to be shipped into holding facilities (criteria was for younger, more adoptable, horses).

 Tension began to rise at temporary holding.
 This operation came on the heels of the USFWS final Sheldon removal (an area of extraordinary contention and the main subject of a book coming soon), Humbolt and Little Fish Lake.
 Leigh actually walked away from temporary holding after asking BLM to stop a confrontation with a contractor and they could not.

 When release of wild horses was imminent, the county and ranchers showed up and told BLM they were not releasing horses.
 The contractor trailers to transport horses back to the range were missing.
 Unobstructed access was given by the contractor to proranching media.
 Even though there was no court order prohibiting the release, BLM capitulated. (read more here)